Paper Cone Tree

 9. Continue adding on cones to the second layer of the paper cone tree.

 10. When you get to the third and fourth layers, start working with 7 inch squares to make the cones.
 It gets hard to make cones any smaller than four inches.
 Refer to chart below on the layers and square sizes to create the three trees shown.
 Following this exact pattern for a paper cone tree isn't imperative; you can play around with sizes to see what works best.
-But this is the exact measurements I used so I wanted to include them for your reference.
+But these are the exact measurements I used so I wanted to include them for your reference.

 11. When you get to the top, fold the tip of the cone inside the cardboard tube, and tape it to secure.